Skip to main content

 Synthetic progestins, in contrast, do not share this metabolic pathway and can, in some cases, have an antagonistic effect on GABA receptors, potentially contributing to mood-related side effects.
 The long-term implications of this distinction are significant, particularly in the context of breast health.

-While the Women’s Health Initiative (WHI) trials raised concerns about the increased risk of with combined estrogen-progestin therapy, it is important to note that the progestin used in that study was the synthetic medroxyprogesterone acetate.
+While the Women’s Health Initiative (WHI) trials raised concerns about the increased risk of breast cancer with combined estrogen-progestin therapy, it is important to note that the progestin used in that study was the synthetic medroxyprogesterone acetate.
 Some data suggests that bioidentical progesterone may have a more favorable safety profile in this regard, though large-scale comparative trials are still needed for definitive conclusions.

 The molecular structure of a hormone dictates its metabolic fate and, consequently, its long-term physiological impact.